Creating Long-term Download Links for Filled PDFs

 Save PDF file on server: my-pdfs/[_session_id]/

-To configure the redirect page, we will link our download button to the following URL:
+2. Configure the redirect page by linking your download button to the following URL:

 /wp-content/uploads/my-pdfs/[wpcf7_session_id]/document.pdf